unicef/django-streaming/docs/src/cli.md

 ## `listen`

-The `listen` command allows you to listen for messages from one or more RabbitMQ queues.
+The `listen` command allows you to listen for messages from one or more RabbitMQ queues configured in your `settings.py`.

 ```bash
 stream listen --help